xrrhythmsuk/xruk-player/assets/tunes/core-breaks.md

 Hit eight beats

 **Chaos Break** *Pulling your hair out*
-Play noise until signed (Don’t wait for whistle in)
+Play noise (don’t wait for whistle in) until signed

 ### Other short